-What the hands say is often louder than words!
+What the hands say is often louder than words.

-“Among all species, our human hands are unique -- not only in what they can accomplish, but also in how they communicate.
+“Among all species, our human hands are unique—not only in what they can accomplish but also in how they communicate.
 Human hands can paint the Sistine Chapel, pluck a guitar, maneuver surgical instruments, chisel a David, forge steel, and write poetry.
 They can grasp, scratch, poke, punch, feel, sense, evaluate, hold and mold the world around us.
 Our hands are extremely expressive; they can sign for the deaf, help tell a story, or reveal our innermost thoughts.”
 (What Every Body Is Saying)

 Our human need to see hands is so important you can try a simple experiment.
 Without revealing your intentions, hide your hands during a conversation, for the complete duration of the conversation.
 At the end of the conversation, ask the participants what they thought and what they felt as you conversed with them.
 You will find that people will sense something is wrong.
 In my work with mock juries, we found that attorneys, or for that matter witnesses, that hide their hands are perceived as less open and less honest by the jurors.

 Because the hands can reveal so much, I decided to write in my new book, Louder Than Words, about the kinds of information we can glean from the hands and what others may interpret.
 Here are a few of the comments excerpted from the book:

 - How we touch others is determined by how we feel about them.
 Full touch with the palm of the hand is warm and affectionate while touching with the fingertips betrays less affection.